Yasu3D/saturn.yasu3d.art/documentation/saturn-data/notation/format-specifications/mer.md

 | `#PREVIEW_LENGTH` | Preview length in seconds.     |

 ## Timing
-Objects are timed with "measures" and "ticks".
+Objects are timed with "Measures" and "Ticks".

 ### Measure
-A measure corresponds to a bar / measure in standard music notation.
+A Measure corresponds to a bar / Measure in standard music notation.
 It serves as the most basic time division.

 > Measures begin at 0 and have no maximum value.
 > They must be an integer.

 ### Tick
-Each measure is subdivided into 1920 ticks.
+Each Measure is subdivided into 1920 Ticks.
 They allow for more precise placement of Notes and evenly divide into common rhythmic subdivisions in music.
 Ticks are not beats.
-They function directly as a positional reference within a measure, regardless of metre.
+They function directly as a positional reference within a Measure, regardless of metre.

-> Ticks begin at 0 and have a maximum value of 1919, as the timestamp would roll over to the next measure on the 1920th tick.
+> Ticks begin at 0 and have a maximum value of 1919, as the timestamp would roll over to the next Measure on the 1920th Tick.
 > They must be an integer.

 ## Coordinate System